Menstrual Products Global Access Girls Period Education

 ”

-“There is sort of this hope for a magic bullet, like the perfect pad, that will solve this,” said Marni Sommer, a conference organiser and associate professor at Columbia University who has studied menstruation-health management for more than a decade.
+“There is sort of this hope for a magic bullet, like the perfect pad, that will solve this,” Marni Sommer, a conference organizer and associate professor at Columbia University who has studied menstruation-health management for more than a decade, told Refinery29.

 But even a never-ending supply of the perfect pad wouldn’t address broader issues, she said, such as the fact that girls and teachers don’t have adequate private restroom and sanitation facilities, and that they lack enough information about what’s happening inside their bodies.
 Advocates working on the issue agree.